schmidtheimer/Meta_Unity/Assets/Readmepackages.txt

  Stencil shading to find virtual objs in a real env Either add or elaborate available furniture in scene Add interactions for virtual objects

+ current issue:
+ stencil shading works in editor and .exe build but not .apk build?????????????????